 On the basis of data collected on our Internet channel customers, we believe our customer base consists primarily of affluent, college-educated and professional and fashion-conscious women and men.
-As of June 2, 2006, we operated 164 retail stores and 45 factory stores throughout the United States.
+As of December 30, 2006, we operated 176 retail stores, including two crewcuts and two Madewell stores, and 51 factory stores throughout the United States.

-We have two major operating divisions: Stores, which consists of our retail and factory stores, and Direct, which consists of our catalog and Internet website at www.jcrew.com, each of which operate under the J.Crew brand name.
+We have two primary sales channels: Stores, which consists of our retail and factory stores, and Direct, which consists of our catalog and Internet website at www.jcrew.com.
 In fiscal 2005, net sales under the J.Crew brand generated \$924.1 million in revenues, comprised of:

-- Ÿ \$670.4 million from Stores, and - Ÿ \$253.7 million from Direct.
+- \$670.4 million from Stores, and - \$253.7 million from Direct.

-In early 2003, our newly-appointed chief executive officer and chairman of the board, Millard Drexler, and our newly-appointed president, Jeffrey Pfeifle, initiated a program to reposition J.Crew by:
+In early 2003, our then newly-appointed chief executive officer and chairman of the board, Millard Drexler, and our then newly-appointed president, Jeffrey Pfeifle, initiated a program to reposition J.Crew by:

-- Ÿ Improving product design and quality.
-We have focused on improving the design, fabrics and construction of our products by strengthening our design teams and sourcing fabrics from renowned European mills and designer-level fabric houses. - Ÿ Expanding our product assortment to reflect our customers' affluent and active lifestyles.
-We have begun offering an expanded product line, including Italian cashmere sweaters and blazers, women's and men's suits made in Italy and wedding and special occasion attire. - Ÿ Tightening inventory controls.
-We have adopted a merchandising strategy that focuses on controlling inventory in order to maximize full-price sales and merchandise margins. - Ÿ Creating sophisticated and inviting store environments.
-We have focused on creating a distinctive, sophisticated and inviting atmosphere, with clear displays and information about product quality and fabrication in our stores, and implemented new customer service initiatives.
+- Improving product design and quality.
+We have focused on improving the design, fabrics and construction of our products by strengthening our design teams and sourcing fabrics from renowned European mills and designer-level fabric houses. - Expanding our product assortment to reflect our customers' affluent and active lifestyles.
+We have begun offering an expanded product line, including our Italian cashmere collection, our wedding and party dresses and our Italian leather accessories. - Tightening inventory controls.
+We have adopted a merchandising strategy that focuses on controlling inventory in order to maximize full-price sales and merchandise margins. - Creating sophisticated and inviting store environments.
+We have focused on creating a distinctive, sophisticated and inviting atmosphere, with clear displays and information about product quality and fabrication in our stores, and implemented new customer service initiatives. - Recruiting a new management team with experience across a broad range of disciplines in the specialty retail industry.
+We have expanded our management team to add new members with experience across a broad range of retail disciplines, including merchandising, design, marketing, human resources, store and direct operations, finance and logistics functions.

-- Ÿ Recruiting a new management team with experience across a broad range of disciplines in the specialty retail industry.
-We have expanded our management team to add new members with experience across a broad range of retail disciplines, including merchandising, design, marketing, human resources, store and direct operations and logistics functions. - Y Slowing the pace of new store openings and closing underperforming stores.
+- Slowing the pace of new store openings and closing underperforming stores.
 In response to several years of rapid store development, we temporarily decreased the number of new stores we opened per year and closed seven underperforming stores.
-This strategy improved our sales per gross square foot to \$459 in fiscal 2005, which represents a 14.8% increase over fiscal 2004. - Ÿ Enhancing our customer-service oriented culture.
+This strategy improved our sales per gross square foot to \$459 in fiscal 2005, which represents a 14.8% increase over fiscal 2004. - Enhancing our customer-service oriented culture.
 Through our hiring policy and compensation structure, we have sought to attract sales associates who we believe are committed to maintaining high standards of visual presentation and customer service.